-If in Stage 2 a decision is made that the applicant is not suitable to foster, then a brief report will be completed, the applicant will be advised and their comments sought within 10 working days, this brief report is presented to our fostering panel and the applicant has the opportunity to attend.
-The recommendation from this then proceeds to the ISP Agency Decision Maker.
+If in Stage 2 a decision is made that the applicant is not suitable to foster, then a brief report will be completed, the applicant will be advised and their comments sought within 10 working days, this brief report is presented to our fostering panel and the applicant can attend if they wish.
+The recommendation from this then proceeds to the ISP Decision Maker.

 Once Stage 1 and 2 are completed and providing all safe care checks are satisfactory, the foster parents will then attend the Fostering Panel which will make recommendations regarding Approval of the foster parents.
-The ultimate responsibility for Approval lies with the ISP Agency Decision Maker.
+The ultimate responsibility for Approval lies with the ISP Decision Maker.

-Post approval, foster parents receive an induction by the Centre team and are expected to follow the ISP Training Pathway and meet the Training Support and Development Standards (TSDs).
+Post approval, foster parents receive an induction by the Centre team and are expected to follow the ISP Therapeutic Training Pathway and meet the Training Support and Development Standards (TSDs).
+The foster parent's training is monitored by the supervising social worker and regular centre audits and through the foster parent review process, with Panel oversight at year 1 when they return to panel.